Setting Aside a Default Judgment in Queensland

 What is the purpose of a default judgment?

 A default judgment is an order from the Court that the defendant owes the plaintiff an amount of money.
-The judgment can then be enforced with an enforcement warrant or insolvency.
+The judgment can then be enforced with an enforcement warrant or through insolvency proceedings.

-The defendant can ask the Court for a number of enforcement warrants, such as – a warrant for redirection of earnings or a warrant for seizure and sale of property.
-Default judgments can also be enforced with insolvency.
+The defendant can ask the Court for a number of enforcement warrants, such as a warrant for redirection of earnings or a warrant for seizure and sale of property.
+Default judgments can also be enforced in the event of insolvency.

 How long does it take to get a default judgment?